-Prior to our 10 day road trip through the wild nation of Albania, we were unsure of what to expect.
-We didn’t know much about the history, we were a bit unsure of the culture and customs, and we most certainly were unaware of the cuisine on offer.
+Prior to our 10 day road trip through the wild nation of Albania, we didn’t know much about the history, we were a bit unsure of the culture and customs, and we most certainly were unaware of how delicious Albanian food is!

-From inland Berat, we also made our way to the coast where we found some more scrumptious foods, with an Italian flare.
+From inland Berat, we also made our way to the coast where we found some more scrumptious Albanian food, with an Italian flare.

 Check out these 10 mouth-watering dishes from our travels in Albania.